Search results for

 The Razer Barracuda X (2022) is great for playing games on multiple consoles.

-The first thing you should look at other than the SteelSeries Arctis Nova 4 is the Razer Barracuda X (2022).
-Unlike the SteelSeries Arctis Nova 4, it has support for Bluetooth and the included dongle while also coming in cheaper.
-Beyond that, you might be interested in the more premium SteelSeries Arctis Nova 7, which has a better frequency response curve and support for Bluetooth and 3.5mm audio connections.
+The first thing you should look at besides the SteelSeries Arctis Nova 4 is the Razer Barracuda X (2022).
+Unlike the Arctis Nova 4, it supports Bluetooth and the included dongle while also being cheaper.
+Beyond that, you might be interested in the more premium SteelSeries Arctis Nova 7, which has a better frequency response curve and supports Bluetooth and 3.5mm audio connections.

 Frequently asked questions about the SteelSeries Arctis Nova 4